Piloumpicou/ADA-Unexpected-Match/project/README.md

 -->

 - 1-5 November:
-  - get access to the data and the cluster, install library if needed,
+  - get access to the data and the cluster, install libraries if needed
   - provide a way to handle the dataset easily

 - 6-12 November:
-  - make some search about the work done on the MSD that could be useful for our project
+  - make some research on work that could be useful for our project already done on the MSD
+  - explore the different datasets, get a global overview of them using basic statistics

 - 13-19 November:
-  - start exploring and analysing the data
+  - dive more deeply into the datasets and the analysis of the data
-  - take care of missing value,find most popular song, and most popular autor
+  - take care of missing value, find the most popular songs, the most popular autors, ...
-  - explore thedatasets, get a global overview of the dataset using basic statistics

 - 20-26 November:
   - select the useful data, the most relevant features for the analysis
+  - think about interestings ways of vizualising the data and the results
-  - plan for milestone 3, to find the most popular songs and
+  - plan for milestone 3, in order to find the most popular songs and their characteristic features
-  - think about interestings ways of vizualising the data and our results

 # Questions for TAa
 <!--